You are browsing the store sites and the store ads to find the best Black Friday deals.

-What the heck is that suppose to mean anyways?!
+What the heck is that suppose to mean anyway?!
 Why not, Shopping Friday, or Turkey Friday?
 Somehow, the name has always been off to me.
-I think in a day in age where we want to be conscious of the words we are using, it's a poor usage of words.
+I think in a day in age where we want to be conscious of the words we are using, it's a poor use of words.
 I am not an easily offended person but I never understood the name.

-Maybe we get blinded by greed in the dark (blackness) of night?
+Maybe we get blinded by greed in the dark (blackness) of the night?

 Nice name, nice meaning-- don't you think? (again sarcasm here)

 America, wise up please, set an example for the world.
 Make Thanksgiving the holiday it was meant for.
 You can wait a few hours to shop.
 Really.
 You won't die, I promise.

 We are trampling people and even killing people (rare but it has happened) to get a deal?
 Where has the meaning to the Holidays gone?